Certora/Documentation/docs/ref-manual/cvl/methods.md

 To use a CVL function or ghost as a summary, use a call to the function in place of the summary type.
-The function call can only refer directly to the environment and variables defined as arguments in the summary declarations;
-expressions involving those variables are not supported.
+The function call can only refer directly to the variables defined as arguments in the summary declarations; expressions that combine those variables are not supported.

 Functions used as summaries are not allowed to call contract functions.
 They may only accept parameter types that are expressible in solidity; extended CVL